ksator/junos-automation-with-ansible/README.md

 Travis CI is testing them.

 #####Some playbooks interact with Junos:
-ansible-playbook has a built in option (--syntax-check) to check the playbook's syntax.
+ansible-playbook has a built in option to check only the playbook's syntax (--syntax-check).
+This is how Travis is testing our playbooks that interact with Junos.
 If there are any syntax error, Travis will fail the build and output the errors in the log.
-This is how Travis is testing our playbooks that interact with Junos.

 ### More examples on of how to use Ansible with Junos:
-For more examples on of how to use Ansible with Junos, you can visit these repositories:
+For more examples, you can visit these repositories:
 https://github.com/JNPRAutomate/ansible-junos-examples
 https://github.com/dgjnpr/ansible-template-for-junos
 https://github.com/JNPRAutomate/ansible-junos-evpn-vxlan